 These are significant findings for digital marketers and multi-channel retailers.
 How best to take advantage of them?

 Unlike pure-play competitors, multi-channel retailers can connect with consumers in both the physical and digital worlds.
 Create a seamless cross-channel experience that puts online search advertising to work driving in-store and online purchases.
 It’s also important to note that the experiments I looked at were only testing online desktop search.
 We can expect the impact of search ads on offline sales to likely increase substantially if we account for constantly connected consumers, and the mobile search opportunities they bring with them when they shop.

 In closing, we already knew that investing in search ads is a proven way to boost digital purchases.
 But if the effectiveness of digital ads is only being tracked through online sales, multi-channel retailers are likely missing a piece of their ROAS.

-search ads on offline sales should be accounted for in your attribution
+ads on offline sales should be accounted for in your attribution models for media

-models for media spend allocation.
-While results will certainly vary based on
+spend allocation.
+While results will certainly vary based on industry and specific

 Kirthi Kalyanam, Professor of Marketing and Director of the Retail Management Institute at Santa Clara University, conducted a meta-analysis of 15 field experiments performed by Applied Predictive Technologies with Google advertisers to gauge the success of online desktop search ads on in-store sales.